• Skip to primary navigation

 Although some rotisserie chickens may have gluten-containing ingredients, there are plenty of gluten-free options available, such as Costco or Sam's Club.

-Always read through the list of ingredients, look for a gluten-free claim on the label, and ask questions of the grocery store employees to determine the safety of a particular rotisserie chicken.
+Always read through the list of ingredients, look for a gluten-free claim on the label or an allergen statement, and ask questions of the grocery store employees to determine the safety of a particular rotisserie chicken.

 What Is Celiac Disease?